-At this time, the temperature is cool and pleasant, and it’s not as crowded as other times.
+The temperature is cool and pleasant this time, and it’s not as crowded as at other times.
 Also, you may get better discounts as the sellers believe that the first sale of the day is good luck.

-There are 4 main ways to go to Chatuchak Weekend Market:
+There are four main ways to go to Chatuchak Weekend Market:

 My shopping experience

-As I was surprised by the variety and choices, I decided to walk around first and return to get my favorite.
+Surprised by the variety and choices, I decided to walk around first and return to get my favorite.
 It was a mistake.
-The design of a market was like a maze, so I didn’t get back the same way.
+The market design was like a maze, so I didn’t get back the same way.
 So I missed some cute items that I planned to buy :(

 So, to explore this massive market, I recommend having a map in hand.